Rexburg PD: Human remains found on Chad Daybell's property belong to JJ Vallow, Tylee Ryan

-REXBURG, Idaho — The Rexburg Police Department sent out a notification on Saturday confirming that the human remains found on Chad Daybell's property belong to 8-year-old Joshua "JJ" Vallow and 17-year-old Tylee Ryan, the two Rexburg children who have been missing since September.
+REXBURG, Idaho — The Rexburg Police Department announced on Saturday confirming that the human remains found on Chad Daybell's property belong to 8-year-old Joshua "JJ" Vallow and 17-year-old Tylee Ryan, the two Rexburg children who have been missing since September.

-JJ;s grandparents, Larry and Kay Woodcock, and Tylee's brother and sister-in-law, Colby and Kelsee Ryan confirmed those remains belong to JJ Vallow and Tylee Ryan several days ago.
-The official announcement came on Saturday.
+JJ's grandparents, Larry and Kay Woodcock, and Tylee's brother and sister-in-law, Colby and Kelsee Ryan confirmed those remains belong to JJ Vallow and Tylee Ryan several days ago.
+The official announcement from local law enforcement was released on Sunday morning.

-"It is with heavy hearts that we now confirm that those remains have now been officially identified as those of JJ Vallow and Tylee Ryan," states the press release.
+"It is with heavy hearts that we now confirm that those remains have now been officially identified as those of JJ Vallow and Tylee Ryan," officials said in a press release.

+Tylee's aunt, Annie Cushing, took to social media to express sorrow and grief that her niece and JJ were officially dead.

+"RIP, Tylee and JJ.
+I'm sorry your short lives were marked with such hardship, instability, and trauma," she wrote on her Facebook page.
+"I'm sorry that the person who was supposed to keep you safe in this world was the one who subjected you to its worst horrors."

-The investigation is still ongoing with the help of the Rexburg Police Department, the Fremont County Sheriff's Office and the FBI.
+The investigation into JJ's and Tylee's death is still ongoing, with the Rexburg Police Department, the Fremont County Sheriff's Office, and the Federal Bureau of Investigations all working together in the investigation.

 RELATED: Grandparents of JJ Vallow visit the site where they believe his remains were buried